Skip to main content

 FUZZ_TEST_CFLAGS and FUZZ_TEST_LDFLAGS are environment variables which must both be passed to the compiler and linker command for the Fuzz Test.
 The CC and CFLAGS/CXX and CXXFLAGS variables should be used for both the fuzz test and the software under test.

-Do not overwrite CFLAGS and CXXFLAGS in your Makefile or included files, because CI Fuzz will use them for instrumentation.
+Don't overwrite CFLAGS and CXXFLAGS in your Makefile or included files, because CI Fuzz uses them for instrumentation.
 If you need to set them, be sure to add your options instead:

 CXXFLAGS += <your options>